deploy2zenodo/deploy2zenodo/README.md

 git archive --format zip --output $TAG.zip $TAG
 ```

 File names with spaces are not supported.
-Instead if `DEPLOY2ZENODO_UPLOAD`
+Instead, if `DEPLOY2ZENODO_UPLOAD`
-contains space(s) it is assumed that splitting at the spaces leads to many
+contains space(s), the string is split at the spaces.
-files which should each be uploaded.
+Each individual block represents a file and these files will be uploaded.

 The reason not supporting spaces is that
 [you cannot create a CI/CD variable that is an array](https://docs.gitlab.com/ee/ci/variables/index.html#store-multiple-values-in-one-variable).